andrewgreen76/flygreen/README.md

 - determining the endian-ness of a device (computer)
 - pointer arithmetic recap
 - sig figs in float and double values
 - loading strings into a char matrix
+- explicit type casting on return value from malloc()
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________